buzzdecafe/buzzdecafe.github.com/_posts/2013-08-20-the-project-project.md

       {a: undefined, b: undefined}
     ]

+This is essentially how a SQL-style `project` works (substitute `null` for `undefined`).
 This is simple enough to achieve by writing a new version of `pick`, called say, `pickAll`, that does not test for properties on the input object:

     R.pickAll = curry(function(names, object) {
         var copy = {};